 Each year a Colt Research Day is held to which current students, and occasionally former students, are invited to give a presentation of their work and outline their plans for the future.
 This gives them the chance to meet the other students and some of the Trustees and present their work to a friendly and supportive audience, which will include a small number of invited guests with a particular interest in the world of occupational health research.

 Colt Research Day in 2018 will be held on Tuesday 16th January at The Gordon Museum at the GKT Campus near London Bridge Station and presentations will be heard from all the Colt Foundation current PhD students, and one or two of the recently completed MSc students from King's College London.
 The date is yet to be finalised but if anyone would like further information or an invitation to attend, please contact Jackie Douglas at firstname.lastname@example.org

 Workplace Health is an annual two-day seminar from The At Work Partnership in association with the journal Occupational Health [at Work], providing an in-depth clinical and management update on some of the major issues in occupational health today.
 It is an excellent forum for discussion on a wide range of occupational health concerns.
 The 2018 seminar will include a Colt Foundation keynote lecture from Professor Tarani Chandola, and a second Colt Foundation keynote lecture from Professor Karen Walker-Bone.
 The seminar will take place at the Chesford Grange Hotel in Warwickshire and further details can be obtained from Janie Acton at firstname.lastname@example.org.

 PhD Fellowships are awarded annually.
-The advertisement for the 2018 PhD Fellowships will be sent out, and posted on the website under 'Students', in July 2017 and the closing date for receipt of applications will be 1st September 2017.
+The advertisement for the 2018 PhD Fellowships were sent out, and posted on the website under 'Students', in July 2017 and the closing date for receipt of applications was 1st September 2017.
 Interviews will take place on Monday 12th November 2018.

 Potential applicants can contact Jackie Douglas on 023 9249 1400, or email on firstname.lastname@example.org for further details or advice.